Via Regia

 Parents know that kids don’t care what kind of attention they get, just as long as they get some kind of attention.
 So, a golden child and a black sheep are really opposite sides of the same coin, and the currency of the realm is a parent’s attention.
 And kids will do anything to get it.
 A golden child constellates a black sheep, and a black sheep constellates a golden child.
 (The argument about the chicken or the egg will be left for another day!)

-Is it possible to have a family where there are no black sheep?
-In order to eliminate the possibility of creating black sheep, do we have to do away with the notion of having a golden child?
+Is it possible to have a family where there is no black sheep?
+In order to eliminate the possibility of creating a black sheep, do we have to do away with the notion of having a golden child?
 What might that look like?

 The challenge is as old as parenting itself.
-Our mythologies, fairy tales, and sacred texts are littered with thousands of stories of sibling rivalry, princes and frogs, good witches and bad, and lost boys and prodigal sons.
+Our mythologies, fairy tales, and sacred texts are littered with stories of sibling rivalry, good witches and bad, heroes and villains, lost boys and prodigal sons.

 Maybe the work of a parent is to create a flock of gray sheep.
 In truth, we are all a little bit of both, aren’t we?
 We have golden qualities that endear us to our loved ones, and we have darker sides that can make us quite prickly and harder to love.